-- I. A detailed outdoor lighting plan indicating the proposed luminaire locations on the building and on the site (if applicable); the type of illuminating devices including; the manufacture's catalog cut sheets and drawings; and photometrics that describe the illuminating devices; the fixtures, lamps, lumens and wattages, supports, the aiming angles, and other devices. - J. A Study Model: Including all proposed improvements, at not less than (1/16)inch = (1) foot showing the relationship of all proposed improvements to the contours of the lot.
+- J. b.
+A 3D Study Model: Including all proposed improvements, at not less than (1/16) inch = (1) foot showing the relationship of all proposed improvements to the contours of the lot.
 The model must accurately represent the massing of all structures and roof forms as well as the following: - 1.
-All windows, exterior doors and skylights. - 2.
+All windows, exterior doors, and skylights (showing the location of all proposed skylights and their orientation to neighboring properties). - 2.
 The model shall include enough of the property to visually relate the proposed structure and accessory uses to the natural terrain. - 3.
-The Applicant's name, architect's name, builder's name, lot number, scale, and north arrow. - K. An accurate oblique view architectural rendering in color or a computer generated 3-dimensional picture shall be submitted showing the appearance of the building, lot, landscaping, and skyline.
-The rendering or computer generated picture, and the model may remain in the custody of the Town Engineer until a Certificate of Occupancy is issued or until released by the Town Engineer. - L. Exterior Material Samples: Include samples of all colors, materials, and material specifications mounted on rigid board with all materials identified with the manufacture's name, color, and LRV number where applicable.
-Material samples or color specifications are required for all exterior materials and finishes including but not limited to: - Roof Wall color and texture (81⁄2" x 11" sample size) - Metal Masonry - Hardscape Glass
+The Applicant's name, architect's name, builder's name, lot number, scale, and north arrow. - K. An accurate oblique view architectural rendering in color or a computer generated 3-dimensional picture -shall be submitted showing the appearance of the building, lot, landscaping, and skyline.
+The rendering or computer generated picture, and the model may remain in the custody of the Town Engineer-until a Certificate of Occupancy is issued or until released by the Town-Engineer.